Project status: In Progress

 - The need for regular reporting by Government to the ACT community.

 The feedback directly informed the development of the draft Multicultural Recognition Act.
 Read the Listening Report here.

-Following the current round of community consultation, we will update the proposed Act to reflect the feedback we have received.
+Following the second round of community consultation, we will update the proposed Act to reflect the feedback we have received.

 This will then be considered by Cabinet before being presented to the ACT Legislative Assembly in late 2022.

 The proposed Act may be referred to a standing committee for inquiry before being debated by members of the Legislative Assembly.
 Once agreed it will be passed and become law.